cryptobuks1/paytokensd/docs/API.rst

 ^^^^^^^^^^^^^^^^
 **get_asset_names()**

-Returns a list of all existing Czarcraft assets.
+Returns a list of all existing Paytokens assets.

 **Parameters:** None

 **Return:**

-  A list of existing Czarcraft asset names.
+  A list of existing Paytokens asset names.

 .. _get_messages: